 Spectator Reaction Plane Detector Degradation

 CERN’s LHC CMS SRPD Detector.
 A goal of the Heavy Ion Community is to understand the properties of the universe within the first few microseconds after its birth – the Big Bang.
-In the first few microseconds, matter was in the form of a quark-gloun plasma, the time before hadrons (protons, neutrons) had formed.
-At the Large Hadron Collider at CERN, heavy ion collisions (Pb-Pb) within CMS detector can occur in a variety of manners.
+In the first few microseconds, matter was in the form of a quark-gluon plasma, the time before hadrons (protons, neutrons) had formed.
+At the Large Hadron Collider at CERN, heavy ion collisions (Pb-Pb) within the CMS detector can occur in a variety of manners.
 They can be head on, peripheral, or somewhere in between.
 Each of these have an impact on the subsequent quark gluon plasma conditions that are formed.
 It is important to identify these characteristics of the collision.
 This is partially accomplished in the Zero Degree Calorimeter (ZDC) Spectator Reaction Plane Detector (SRPD).
 Neutrons and other neutrals from the collisions continue to travel straight from the interaction point with approximately the beam energy.
 Since they are neutral, they are unaffected by the subsequent LHC bending magnets.
 The so-called spectator neutrons from the collision carry with them information about the dynamics of the collision.